 I have also written a tutorial on how to make a histogram chart.
 This Excel tutorial will teach you how to make histogram charts using two different methods.
 To learn more about this then please click here.

-Thank You for Learning How to Make a Chart in Excel with
+Thank You for Learning How to Make a Chart in Excel from this Tutorial

 Thank you for reading and I hope you enjoyed this tutorial on how to make a chart in Excel.
 This tutorial gives you the foundations and the building blocks of how to create an Excel chart quickly and easily.
 Once you have mastered this, then you are well on your way to create more advanced Excel charts.
 A good site to learn how to make more advanced Excel charts is from a website called Trump Excel.
 You will learn how to create advanced charts such as target charts, milestone charts, sales funnel charts, bullet charts, waffle charts and many more.
 You can check out the website by clicking here.